Mazatech/mazatech-website/README.md

 The creators of:

-* [AmanithVG](http://www.mazatech.com/amanithvg): a blazing fast OpenVG 1.1 C library.
+* [AmanithVG](http://www.mazatech.com/amanithvg): a blazing fast OpenVG 1.1
-* [AmanithSVG](http://www.mazatech.com/amanithsvg): a middleware for SVG rendering.
+* [AmanithSVG](http://www.mazatech.com/amanithsvg): SVG rendering engine on top of OpenVG API

 ## AmanithVG <a class="jumptarget" name="amanithvg_section"></a>